10 Things to Do at the 2018 Arkansas State Fair

 8. Visit Lots of Attractions

 Take a break from the high-flying rides in the midway to enjoy a few popular attractions, including The Moogician, a family-friendly comedy and magic act.
-Then check out the Nerveless Nocks Pirates of the Sky!
-This Hollywood stunt spectacular features breathtaking aerial acrobatics, high wire thrills and towering, swaying mast action.
+Then check out Sea Lion Splash, a show featuring performing sea lions doing tricks like shooting hoops, dancing and more!
 And don't forget to pay a visit to Wildlife Wendy and her Tropical Birds.
 Wendy and her precocious parrots put on an entertaining show that mixes fun with fact, bringing awareness and appreciation of these intelligent creatures.

 9. See What's Happening With Creative Arts

 In the Farm Bureau Arts & Crafts Building, visitors will see artists displaying their crafts, hobbies and even cooking skills.
-Highlights of the 2017 schedule include the Arkansas Honey Cooking Competition, The Great American Spam Championship, Arkansas Farm Bureau Ice Cream Making Contest, Youth Baked Foods Competition and Pulaski County Farm Bureau “Kids’ Cookie Contest.”
+Highlights of the 2018 schedule include the Arkansas Honey Cooking Competition, the Arkansas Farm Bureau Ice Cream Making Contest, the Arkansas State Fair Pie Competition, the Cooked Perfect Meatball Challenge and the Kids Cookie Contest.
 The schedule for all the creative arts competitions is available here.

 10. Cheer On Talent Show & Pageant Contestants

 A Kids Talent Contest will take place Sunday, Oct.
-15, beginning at 3 p.m. for ages 4-12.
-On Saturday, Oct.
-14 from 10 a.m.-5 p.m., the Arkansas Building will host the seventh annual Little Mr. and Miss Pageants for children.
+14, beginning at 4 p.m. for ages 4-12.
 The Little Mr. and Miss Rodeo Pageant will take place Saturday, Oct.
-14 from 5-7 p.m.
+14 at 2 p.m.
 For the details on all of the talent shows and pageants, click here.

-Advance Purchase Ride Passes are available at participating Walgreens stores in Arkansas and redeemable for a one-day unlimited ride armband at the State Fair.
-The special $25 pass can be redeemed at midway ticket booths any day of the fair, except Dollar Day (Oct.
-16), and will save patrons $5.
+Advance Purchase Ride Passes are available at participating Tropical Smoothie Cafes in Arkansas and redeemable for a one-day unlimited ride armband and gate admission at the State Fair.
+The special $30 pass can be redeemed at midway ticket booths any day of the fair, except Dollar Day (Oct.
+16).

-Advance gate admission tickets are $5.99, children and seniors $2.99.
-Advance gate admission tickets may be purchased at Walgreens locations or at the Fair Ticket Office and online at ArkansasStateFair.com through Oct.
-11.
+Advance gate admission tickets are $7.99 for adults and $3.99 for children and seniors.
+Advance gate admission tickets may be purchased online at ArkansasStateFair.com through Oct.
+22.

-Regular gate admission is $10 for adults, $5 for children ages 6-12 and seniors ages 60 and older and children under 6 get in free; fairgrounds parking is $10 per vehicle.
+Regular gate admission is $10 for adults and $5 for children ages 6-12 and seniors ages 60 and older; fairgrounds parking is $10 per vehicle.
+Unlimited ride bands are $30 per person.

 Families can also take advantage of daily deals and specials, including Dollar Day in which admission, parking and rides are $1 each (Oct.
 16); Kiddie Day in which children ages 6 and under can ride Kiddie Rides free from 9-11 a.m.(Oct.
 16); and more.
 Click here for all fair promotions.